 Listen to complete audio file recorded by the local news station the day after the incident interviewing Woodrow Derenberger and his meeting with Indrid Cold:

-For fun here is a clip from the 2002 film, The Mothman Prophecies starring Richard Gere that takes a creepier take on Indrid Cold:
+The Mothman Prophecies starring Richard Gere that takes a creepier take on Indrid Cold:

 What do you think?
 Did he make it up or is Cold for real?
 Post any comments below!